 In medium flame, fry semolina until it turns golden brown in color.
 Remove it from the pan.
 In the same pan, add a tsp of ghee followed by cashews and raisins.
 Simmer the flame, and continue fry until it turns golden brown.
 And transfer it to another plate and keep aside to cool it down.

 Serve mango semiya payasam hot or cold.
-Both variants are delicious in its own way.
-If you are planning to serve as a chilled dessert, bring payasam to the room temperature.
+Both variants are delicious in their own way.
+If you are planning to serve as a chilled dessert, bring payasam to room temperature.
 And refrigerate it for a minimum of 4 hours.
 And it stays good for 2-3 days if refrigerated.

 Mango Semiya Payasam Recipe

-- In medium flame, fry semolina until it turns golden brown in color.
+- Over medium heat, dry roast semolina until it turns golden brown in color.
 Remove it from the pan.

-- In the same pan, add a tsp of ghee followed by cashews and raisins.
+- In the same pan, add a tsp of ghee followed by cashew nuts and raisin.

-- Simmer the flame, and continue fry until it turns golden brown.
+- Over low heat, continue fry until it turns golden brown.
 Set aside.

-- Keep saucepan and add 2 cups of water.
-Add sago and bring it to boil in medium flame.
-Cook it until it becomes transparent .
+- Keep saucepan and add 11/5 cup of water.
+Add sago and bring it to boil in the medium heat.

 - Add roasted semolina and continue to cook until both the ingredients are completely got cooked.

-- To the same pan, add milk, sugar, and mango pulp.
+- To the same pan, add whole milk, sugar, and mango pulp.

 - Simmer the flame, stir well and cook for about 5 minutes.
 Be cautious as milk can spills while boiling.